 Today, Cordoba has integrated all these into its testament that in spite of differences, people can still live in harmony with each other.

-Nothing much in the world can compete with The Alhambra.
+Set at the foot of the Sierra Nevada, this southern Andalusian city boasts of the best Moorish architecture.
+Nothing much in the world can compete with The Alhambra, the Moorish Palace with its courtyards, beautiful gardens and reflecting pools.
 It is the draw to this city.
 Some say it is the most beautiful palace ever built.

 Seville is magic.
 It has culture.
 From the famous Giralda, to the Alcazar to the Palace of the Christian Rulers, there are historical gems to see.
 You can almost imagine yourself being there at that period of history listening to the negotiations between King Ferdinand, Queen Isabela and Columbus.